ezsystems/ezplatform-http-cache/docs/using_tags.md

 - Optionally: Set reduced cache TTL for the given view in order to reduce remote risk of subtree operations affecting the cached page without correctly purging the view.

-If that is not an option, you can opt-in to set a  max length parameter (in bytes) and corresponding ttl (seconds)
+If that is not an option, you can opt-in to set a max length parameter (in bytes) and corresponding ttl (in seconds):
 ```yaml
 parameters:
     # Warning, setting this means you risk losing tag information, risking stale cache.
 Here set below 8k: